shijieS/CVPR-Summary/2018/idea.md

   - ![1546524536960](img/1546524536960.png)

+## My ideas

+- Video Frame Clustering
+  - Clustering the video frames based on the viewpoint or action or  something else.
+  - The dataset can be selected from the action recognition dataset.

 ## Graph Generation Network

 > A deep learning network generates a graph which contains the node and edges.